 • Any number of titles may be submitted by an entrant.
 However, each title requires its own separate entry form, review copy and entry fee.

 • All accepted films are eligible for the Audience Award.

-• Feature films may not have been released theatrically, appeared online, or aired on television in the U.S. prior to the festival.
+• Feature films may not have been released theatrically or aired on television in the U.S. prior to the festival.

 • ONLY online preview copies are accepted for submissions.

 • Acknowledgment of receipt of your entry will be made by via FilmFreeway.
 Preview DVDs and support materials will not be returned.
-You will be notified of acceptance or rejection via email by approximately August 15, 2020.
+You will be notified of acceptance or rejection via FilmFreeway by approximately September 15, 2023.

 • Selected short films may be programmed to screen either before a feature, as part of a shorts program, at an event, or any combination thereof.